 Better yet, you'll be more likely to pass the applicant tracking systems (ATS).
 The ATS filters out resumes that don't include the right set of keywords.
 You can find these keywords by closely reading the job description and noting the specific skills and qualifications mentioned.

-Not sure what we’re talking about?
-Let’s look at an example of a job ad, with the customer service skills in bold:
+Let's look at an example of a job ad, with the customer service keywords in bold:

 Responsibilities: